vixen-project/vixen/docs/source/using_vixen.rst

 Note that if you have any search results and then run the processing, it will run the processing only on the searched files.

+When running the processing, the UI will present a button to pause the execution of the processing or to stop it entirely.
+Once a file has been processed by a particular processor it will not be processed again.
+If you wish to re-do the processing for the already processed files, you will need to remove the processor and add it again by editing the project.

 The Command processor
 ~~~~~~~~~~~~~~~~~~~~~~